 Some vendors sell bakso – a round-shaped season-grounded beef with broth.
 With additional condiments like noodles and green vegetables.
 And soto ayam a savory chicken soup-like dish.
 Both of the dishes are the locals’ favorite.

 To taste the Balinese cuisine, try nasi Bali.
 The food is simply made up of rice and various side dishes.
 The most common side dish in Nasi Bali is chicken and boiled egg.
 It is served along with stir-fried veggies, tempeh or tofu, and fried shrimp crackers.

 As for the drinks, there are many options to choose from.
-Most food stalls sell fruit juice in their menu.
+Most food stalls sell fruit juice on their menu.
 Some sell milkshakes and of course the ultimate drink coconut water.
 The price ranges for drinks cost Rp15.000-Rp20.000 per drink.